-3.5 Investigator Conflicts of Interest
+3.5 Individual Conflicts of Interest

+In order to minimize the actual or potential conflicts of interest in Human Research, the IRB requires that all individuals involved in the design, conduct, or reporting of the research disclose financial interests related to the research.
+Of note, in addition to the PI and coinvestigators, individuals involved in the design, conduct, or reporting of the research may include study coordinators, research nurses, data coordinators, and other support staff.
 Unaffiliated investigators may also be bound to these policies if their own institutions do not have internal conflict of interest policies.
 Failure of any PIs and their research personnel to comply with these policies may result in suspension of submission privileges.